neilgrom/neilgrom.github.io/_posts/2025-02-18-blog-post-title-from-name.md

 See, I'd saved the sweet soy sauce, which was the sweet chicken brine, just thickened with corn starch and reduced the saltiness of (yes we boiled it I'm not trying to die, again).
 I decided that could use a great glaze for the steak I had just picked up.

-With the curry already done, I made some spicy rice (chili oil, soy sauce, gochujang, chicken broth, rice -> :rice: 🧑‍🍳) since I'd run out of rice.
+With the curry already done, I made some spicy rice (chili oil, soy sauce, gochujang, chicken broth, rice -> 🍚 🧑‍🍳) since I'd run out of rice.
 Then, I cooked my steak in a ripping hot pan with some oil to get a golden crust.

 I flipped it once a crust formed, added butter, mushrooms, rosemary, and a bit of that sweet soy sauce to reduce nicely.
 I moved the steak to the oven at 375 for 5:30mins and then added some beef broth, milk, and pepper to make an asian version of a peppercorn sauce.